Public image of Eminem: Benzino and The Source magazine

 In 2003, The Source co-owner Benzino released a diss single titled "Pull Your Skirt Up" which took aim at Eminem.
 The track attacked Eminem's "street cred" and accused him of being a tool of the music industry.
 Eminem had been discovered by The Source after writer Rigo Morales featured him in the magazine's famed monthly "Unsigned Hype" column.

 In the same year, The Source released an article written by Kimberly Osorio, which identified and researched the history of an old demo tape that the magazine discovered where Eminem insulted black women.
+In an article in the New York Times, she stated "These are racist remarks by someone who has the ability to influence million of mines."
 The demo featured a song called "Foolish Pride", recorded in the late 1980s when Eminem claimed to have been "dumped" by his African-American then-girlfriend.
 Eminem responded with two tracks titled "Nail in the Coffin" and "The Sauce".
 Benzino would later release more tracks.
 As a result of the conflict, Shady/Aftermath ads were pulled from the magazine.
 XXL, another hip-hop magazine which had featured negative coverage of Shady/Aftermath artists since Eminem mocked them in his song "Marshall Mathers" from his 2000 album The Marshall Mathers LP, stepped in to fill the void, accepting Shady/Aftermath ads.

 In January 2024, Eminem reignited the feud with Benzino on a new diss track called "Doomsday Pt.
 2".